Ed Martin (American football)

 Ed Martin (born March 29, 1962) is an American former football linebacker in the United States Football League (USFL) for the Los Angeles Express.
 He played college football at Indiana State University.

-Early years
+Early life

 Martin attended Evanston Township High School, where he practiced football and basketball.
 As a senior, he received special mention All-State honors at defensive end.
 He also made the National Honor Society.

 He accepted a football scholarship from Division I-AA Indiana State University.
 As a junior, he led the team with 121 tackles (78 solo) and 15 tackles for loss.

 As a senior, he registered 2 interceptions.
 He was the runner-up for the Missouri Valley Conference Defensive Player of the Year (behind Terry Taylor).
 Martin contributed to the school's having its best record (9–4), it first playoff appearance, its first ever Top 10 Division I-AA National ranking (5th) and reaching the quarterfinals, losing to Southern Illinois University.

 In 2009, he was inducted into the Indiana State University Athletics Hall of Fame.